Using DirectQuery in Power BI

 - Upon load, all of the data defined by those queries will be imported into the Power BI cache.

 - Upon building a visual within Power BI Desktop, the imported data will be queried.
-The Power BI store ensures the query will be very fast, hence all changes to the visual will be reflected immediately.
+The Power BI store ensures the query will be fast, hence all changes to the visual will be reflected immediately.

 - Any changes to the underlying data will not be reflected in any visuals.
 It is necessary to Refresh, whereupon the data will be re-imported.